Melvin Mora: 2000-03

 The Mets traded Mora to Baltimore on July 28, 2000, with two minor league players and Mike Kinkade for veteran shortstop Mike Bordick.
 Used as a utility player in Baltimore, things changed in 2003, when an injury-depleted Orioles team began using Mora almost exclusively in left field, and Mora responded with the best stretch of his career.
 He reached base in 32 straight games while using a 23-game hitting streak to temporarily become the American League batting leader.
 Finally excelling as a hitter, Mora was chosen for his first All-Star selection.
 Mora's season was cut short due to injuries (a bruised wrist and a partially torn ligament in his left knee), but finished with a .317 batting average, 15 home runs, and a .418 on-base percentage in 96 games.

 2004

 Mora's 2003 season proved that he could be a consistent hitter at the major league level.
 In 2004, Mora became the Orioles' regular third baseman and enjoyed his most productive season in the majors.
-Mora hit a career-high .340, finishing second in the AL batting race to Ichiro Suzuki's .372 mark; led the league in on-base percentage (.419); ranked fifth in slugging average (.562) and OPS (.981); sixth in runs (111), doubles (41) and times on base (264); eighth in hits (187), and ninth in total bases (264).
+Mora hit a career-high .340, finishing second in the American League batting race to Ichiro Suzuki's .372 mark; led the league in on-base percentage (.419); ranked fifth in slugging average (.562) and OPS (.981); sixth in runs (111), doubles (41) and times on base (264); eighth in hits (187), and ninth in total bases (264).
 His 27 home runs and 104 RBI were also career-highs, while leading his team in batting average, runs, on-base percentage, slugging average and OPS.
 At third base, he improved and became more consistent as the season wore on.
 Mora finished 18th in American League MVP voting and won a Silver Slugger Award.